TvN (Asian TV channel): tvN Movies

-The channel was firstly launched in Singapore through Starhub TV on January 1, 2017.
+The channel was launched in Singapore through Starhub TV on January 11, 2017 at 11am.

-With the slogan "Home of Korean Blockbusters", they mostly aired K–Movies, with some titles premiered for the first time.
-Titles that has been aired on the channel includes Train to Busan, The Outlaws and its sequel The Roundup, Parasite (which the film won multiple Academy Awards), and most recently The Moon and Concrete Utopia.
+With the slogan "Home of Korean Blockbusters", they mostly aired K–Movies, premiering some titles.
+Titles that aired on the channel include Train to Busan, The Outlaws and its sequel The Roundup, Parasite (which the film won multiple Academy Awards), and most recently The Moon and Concrete Utopia.

-In 2023, tvN Movies launched a separate feed for the Philippines under sub-brand name tvN Movies Pinoy, which airs the same schedule but dubbed in Filipino language.
+In 2023, tvN Movies launched a feed for the Philippines under sub-brand name tvN Movies Pinoy, which airs the same schedule but dubbed in Filipino language.

+tvN occasionally aired movies for some markets, specially in Singapore.

 Programming

-As of most recent, in addition to the programming from CJ ENM TV networks (including their digital streaming platform TVING), they also aired titles from other Korean broadcasters (in case when Netflix, Amazon Prime Video, Viu, and even Disney+ picked up some of their own programming outside South Korea) such as JTBC and KT-owned ENA.
+They aired series and shows from tvN and TVING, but doesn't include titles that has been sold to Netflix, Amazon Prime Video or even Disney+ (mostly from Studio Dragon).